Umogi/File-Shorter/README.md

 # File Shorter
-Just run the main.exe file it will create a Files folder and put everything there, fies ans foldders
+Just run the main.exe file it will create a Files folder and put everything there, fies ans foldders.